SagarBobade/Terraform/README.md

 terraform.tfstate.backup = stores previous state of resources which were created in mentioned provider account

 Output - we can print or reuse return values by this keyword as -

+Enter variable/pass value to a variable by 3 ways -
+1.